Get Started

 Tax Considerations

 Got your eyes on some rental income?
-The tax man does too, so brush up on the basics.
+The tax man does, too, so brush up on the basics.
 According to Uncle Sam's handy IRS rules:

 • Personal vs. Rental Use: Use your spot mostly as a crash pad for yourself and you'll face some limits on what you can write off.
 Get to know how many days you can enjoy Netflix nights there before it messes with your deductions.